fgrazi/crypthru/README.md

 Please notice that the special character `~` will be replaced with your home directory.

-CT also replaces environment and system variables in whatever text in, so, if you define your directives.
+Crypthru also replaces environment and system variables in whatever text in, so, if you define your directives.

     WHERE=myfolder